Loin Like a Hunting Flame: Broadcast and reception

 The episode wants to be both titillating and scolding; it wants us to both sympathize with women and view them as objects of evil sexual immorality.
 It's all but filled up with a sense of women as the original temptresses, a sense that went out of style with the medieval texts the show sometimes seems directly ripped from.

 — —The A.V.
 Clubs Emily VanDerWerff on female characters in "Loin Like a Hunting Flame" and Millennium as a whole.

 "Loin Like a Hunting Flame" was first broadcast in North America on the Fox Network on January 31, 1997; and earned a Nielsen rating of 8, meaning that roughly 8 percent of all television-equipped households were tuned in to the episode.
 In Australia, the episode premiered on the Seven Network on July 7, 1997.

 "Loin Like a Hunting Flame" received mostly negative reviews from critics.
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode two-and-a-half stars out of five, finding Mann's writing to lack tension and imagination.
 Shearman and Pearson felt that the episode "has good moments, and is at least efficient and watchable", but believed that it "doesn't really deliver anything special, doesn't try to be anything other than average".
 Bill Gibron, writing for DVD Talk, rated "Loin Like a Hunting Flame" 4 out of 5, describing it as being "handled in a subtle, somber manner".
 Gibron felt that "the events unfold in this episode evenly and eerily", and it serves as an example of "what could have been done had the show's focus, both literally and metaphysically, remained on crime".
-Writing for The A.V.
-Club, Emily VanDerWerff rated the episode an F, calling it "quite possibly one of the worst episodes of television I've ever seen".
+Emily VanDerWerff, writing for The A.V.
+Club, rated the episode an F, calling it "quite possibly one of the worst episodes of television I've ever seen".
 VanDerWerff felt that the episode's wariness of the 1990s rave subculture was particularly dated.
 She also felt that "Loin Like a Hunting Flame" served as a prominent example of Millenniums "social conservatism", noting that it seems "fairly closed-off from other points-of-view" than that of the character Frank Black.